Batrisus formicarius: Biology and distribution

 Batrisus formicarius is a myrmecophile: it lives in association with ants, being found inside nests of the ant Lasius brunneus as well as, occasionally, Lasius emarginatus.
 The small, ant-sized beetle acts as a commensal organism, feeding on the mites which are often found inhabiting the ants' nests.
 As such, it is not only tolerated but also cared for by the ants.
 Similar relationships are found in other related beetles such as Batrisodes, however these are only more or less facultative myrmecophiles, as opposed to the exclusively myrmecophilic Batrisus like B. formicarius, which only live inside ant nests.
 The main host of B. formicarius, Lasius brunneus, is a widespread European species found from Iberia to the Caucasus and from Scandinavia to Turkey.
-It mostly inhabits forested areas were it nests in rotting logs and under bark.
+It mostly inhabits forested areas where it nests in rotting logs and under bark.
 The beetle species likely shares the same habitat preferences and much of its range, except for Northern Europe, Anatolia and the Caucasus.
 It is considered to be a Southern and Central European species, having been found in Spain, France, Italy, Switzerland, Luxembourg, the Netherlands, Germany, the Czech Republic, Slovakia, Austria, Hungary, Slovenia, Bosnia, Serbia, Montenegro, North Macedonia, Greece, Bulgaria, Poland, Ukraine and Russia.